The Empire Writes Back: Chapter 5: Replacing theory: post-colonial writing and literacy theory

-Language, concepts of speech, political issues and social changes are all important in feminist theory.
-The idea of the 'other', under colonialist theory, is represented in this book with the struggle to express their experiences in the language of their oppressors and as a result, have had to create a language of their own.
-Post-colonial feminism is a post-colonial study that understands women to have been "othered" who have been colonised and even forced into positions of warfare in order to rebel against imperialism and yet have been removed from any discussions.
+Language, concepts of speech, political issues, and social changes are all important in feminist theory.
+The idea of the "other" under colonialist theory is represented in this book with the struggle to express their experiences in the language of their oppressors and as a result, have had to create a language of their own.
+Postcolonial feminism is a study that understands women to have been "othered" who have been colonized and even forced into positions of warfare in order to rebel against imperialism and yet have been removed from any discussions.
 The authors draw upon Spivak's theory of the subaltern who is doubly suppressed by her gender and her race.
-The meaning and value of literature, a complex issue, is discussed as the authors ponder not only what should enter the canon but also what texts should be classified as "literature' given that many of these texts have been altered as writers add their own traditional forms of expressions to the inherited English language acquired through colonisation.
+The meaning and value of literature, a complex issue, is discussed as the authors ponder not only what should enter the canon but also what texts should be classified as "literature", given that many of these texts have been altered as writers add their own traditional forms of expressions to the inherited English language acquired through colonization.

-This book perceives post-colonisation as a reading strategy.
+This book perceives postcoloniation as a reading strategy.
 It suggests that "a canon is not a body of texts per se, but rather a set of reading practices" (Ashcroft, et al. p.
-186) that incorporates conventions about genre, literature and about writing.
-The authors have used Shakespeare's The Tempest as an example of a text that has been reworked as a model for post-colonial readings of canonical works.
+186) that incorporates conventions about genre, literature, and about writing.
+The authors have used Shakespeare's The Tempest as an example of a text that has been reworked as a model for postcolonial readings of canonical works.